 To avoid all these health complications proper blood circulation is most important.
 And thinner blood may improve your overall circulation.

-What is blood clotting and how it affects our body?
+What is blood clotting and how does it affect our body?

 A blood clot is a clump of blood that has been turned into a jelly-like substance.
 They are formed when the proteins in the plasma thicken and then stick to each other or to foreign objects such as catheters or heart valves.
 When the body forms blood clots, it tries to stop either external or internal bleeding by shutting off the flow of blood to the area that is bleeding.